-- By county, the counties that form the outer ring of the metro region, and Olmsted and Dodge counties in the Southern region, post the state’s highest median household incomes.
+- Looking by county across the state, the counties that form the outer ring of the metro region, and Olmsted and Dodge counties in the Southern region, post the state’s highest median household incomes.

-- By household type, median household income in the Twin Cities ranges from a low of $37,500 for single females with children, to more than three times as much for married couples with children ($111,000).
+- By household type, median household income in the Twin Cities ranges from a low of $40,500 for single women with children, to more than three times as much for married couples with children ($112,000).

 - Statewide, those who are least able to control their economic well-being–children–are also more likely than any other age group to live in poverty.
-In 2015, the statewide poverty rate for children age 0-4 was 14.1%.
+In 2015, the statewide poverty rate for children age 0-4 was 14 percent.

 - Communities of color are also disproportionately burdened by poverty (23% versus 10% overall).
 The disparity is consistent over time.
-There is evidence of a downward trend in the poverty rate for our residents of color from 2011 to 2015.
+There is evidence of a downward trend in the poverty rate for Minnesotans of color from 2011 to 2015.

-- Fourteen percent of preschoolers in Minnesota live in a household with income below the poverty line, compared with 7% in their prime working years (45-64) and 6% in the early years of traditional retirement (65-74).
+- Fourteen percent of preschoolers in Minnesota live in a household with income below the poverty line, compared with 7 percent in their prime working years (45-64) and 6 percent in the early years of traditional retirement (65-74).
 Young adults (18-24, traditionally college age) have the highest poverty rate: around 1 in 5.

 Investment in early childhood and later in education helps to ensure a skilled workforce to participate in a diverse economy.
 Access to jobs affects opportunity and productivity, while workers and other residents depend on and contribute to the transportation sector.
 The good health of our citizens saves money in health care costs and increases regional competitiveness and productivity.
 Disparities affect the economic contributions that workers and companies can make to our state's vitality, but efforts to strengthen communities from cradle to career hold potential to promote equity and increase competitiveness in the Twin Cities metro and beyond.